KarzhenNetwork/ESP32-GPS-SMS/README.md

 🐛 Troubleshooting
 1. Module keeps restarting / LED blinks fast endlessly: The SIM800L isn't getting enough current.
 Check your 4.0V buck converter and ensure the 1000µF capacitor is wired closely to the module's VCC and GND.

-2. SMS is never received: Check the serial monitor at 115200 baud.
-Ensure the module is registering on the network and returning +CLIP when called.

-3. GPS coordinates are 0.0000: The NEO-6M needs a clear view of the sky to get a fix.
+2. GPS coordinates are 0.0000: The NEO-6M needs a clear view of the sky to get a fix.
 Take it outside.
 If the tracker can't get a fix within 10 seconds, it will send a fallback SMS stating the signal is unavailable.